ShugiKuriakose/GoogleBooks-Flowers/README.md

 ---

-## Design Goals / Approach

-- Design goals
-- why did you implement this the way you did?

----

 ## Features

+- Single page react application with a header, search form and table to display the search results.

+- Floral background and colors were used to match the theme as the main purpose of the app is to display flower related books.

-- Fetch and display a list of books related to flowers from the following REST API: https://www.googleapis.com/books/v1/volumes?q=flowers
+- It fetches and displays a list of books related to flowers from the following REST API: https://www.googleapis.com/books/v1/volumes?q=flowers by default.

-- Present the fetched data in a table, including book title, authors, and published date.
+- The data is presented in a table which includes the book title, authors, and published date.

-- Enable users to view more details of a selected book, such as title, subtitle, authors, image, and description.
+- The 'More Info' button enables users to view more details of a selected book such as title, image and description.
+Clicking on the button opens a modal which displays the details of the selected books.

-- Sorting books by title, author and published date
+- The table headings are clickable and provides sorting functionality.
+Books can be sorted by title, author and published date by clicking on the table headings.

-- Book search
+- Book search feature enables user to search for books and displays the fetched results in the table.

 ---